-Various eco-tourism tourism objects in BrajaHarjosari Village can be developed to increase their attractiveness for the better.
-Tourist objects are one of the important components in the tourism industry and one of the reasons for visitors to travel (something to see).
+2. Development of Ecotourism in the Village of BradjaHarjosari increase their attractiveness for the better.
+Tourist objects are4 ne of the important components in the tourism industry and one of the reasons for visitors to travel (something to see).
 Abroad tourism objects are called tourist attractions, while they are better known as tourist objects in Indonesia.
-A tourist object is a place or natural condition with tourism resources built and developed so that it has an attraction and is cultivated as a place visited by tourists.
+A tourist object 🧐 a place or natural condition with tourism resources built and developed so that it has an attraction and is cultivated as a place visited by tourists.
 An additional 9 tourism objects can be developed, namely wild elephant tourism (elephant watching), river tourism, water tourism, horse riding, tame elephant riding, culinary center, and souvenir center.